Kenna End of Life: How to Preserve Independent Vulnerability Management

 The Risk of Scanner-Centric Alternatives

-In the wake of Cisco’s announcement, Kenna customers are hearing pitches from scanner vendors claiming their platforms can replace Kenna’s functionality.
+In the wake of Cisco’s announcement, Kenna customers are evaluating Kenna Security alternatives, and many are hearing pitches from scanner vendors claiming their platforms can replace Kenna’s functionality.
 These claims deserve scrutiny.

 Scanner platforms, by definition, are not independent governance layers.
 Moving from Kenna to a scanner-centric alternative introduces several concerns: